scramjetorg/platform-samples/python/gh-issues-to-clickup/README.md

 si seq deploy -f config.json dist/ # deploy and run sequence
 ```

-Go to `clickup.com` and choosen `Workspace` and then check if the GH issues have been imported
+Go to `clickup.com` and chosen `Workspace` and then check if the GH issues have been imported.